dougcahl/eddy_identification_winding/README.md

 # eddy_identification_winding
-Eddy identificationfor HF radar data sets using the Winding Angle method.
+Eddy identification for HF radar data sets using the Winding Angle method.
 Supports all 6 US regions of HFR data for downloading and processing in 1,2 and 6 km resolution.
 You can run all the regions and resolutions simultaneously with enough ram.

 see <code>eddy_all_regions.sh</code> for details on how to run